isabella232/ldbc_spb_optional_datasets_deprecated/readme.md

 ###Install

-Extract zipped files into 'data/datasets' folder.
+Extract zipped files into 'data/datasets' folder of the ldbc_spb_bm distribution.